Overview

 The MRes will firstly provide quantitative training in microeconomics, macroeconomics, econometrics, and finance.
 These will be taught in the context of cutting-edge research and relevant applications.
 Secondly, it will provide you with analytic frameworks and transferable skills that will allow you to identify relevant and promising research topics, present ideas in order to obtain feedback, and provide feedback yourself.

-The subsequent years (for students who progress from the MRes to MPhil) will focus on the skills you will need to run research projects to completion and to present completed research projects to various kind of specialised audiences.
+The subsequent years (for students who progress from the MRes to MPhil) will focus on the skills you will need to run research projects to completion and to present completed research projects to various kinds of specialised audiences.
 Likewise, teaching skills will also be developed.

 PhD Structure

-- The MRes programme consists of taught modules (Microeconomics, Macroeconomics, Econometrics), a hybrid module (Financial Economics) with taught components and research based components, and a research project in the final part of the year.
+• The MRes programme consists of taught modules (Microeconomics, Macroeconomics, Econometrics.
+Real Analysis and Probability with Economic Application), a hybrid module (Financial Economics) with taught components and research based components, and a research project in the final part of the year.
 For the MRes project, you work under supervision to design and carry out a substantial piece of original research.
 This enables you to gain a deep understanding of the entire research process.

-- Superior performance is required for automatic progression from MRes to MPhil.
+• Superior performance is required for automatic progression from MRes to MPhil.
 In particular, students should achieve an average mark of not less than 60% in the independent, original research components of the programme, and not less than 50% in the taught element.

-- Our highly selective and small-sized PhD programme ensures that each student receives personal attention and guidance from our faculty members throughout their doctoral study.
+• Our highly selective and small-sized PhD programme ensures that each student receives personal attention and guidance from our faculty members throughout their doctoral study.
 The close mentorship process forms the foundations of a successful academic career.
 At the same time, you will be part of both the School of Management PhD cohort and the Economics PhD cohort, with which you will share most of the taught modules.

-- We expect our PhD graduates to have as their goal an academic career as a faculty member in a top business school or Economics department or in the research group of an international institution or a central bank.
+• We expect our PhD graduates to have as their goal an academic career as a faculty member in a top business school or Economics department or in the research group of an international institution or a central bank.

 Why choose us